mapbox/mapbox-gl-native/README.md

     make android

-You can then open `android/java` in Android Studio.
+You can then open `android/java` in Android Studio via "Import Non-Android Studio Project".

 # Troubleshooting